 To review current positions in this Program, students should go online to BulldogJobs, register if they have not done so yet, or log-in, and search under "Community Service Scholarship Program ."

-If selected, students should call Career Services, Thomas 103, 559.278.2381 to make an appointment with Aleta Wolfe, Career Experience Counselor, to complete necessary paperwork and discuss requirements for the CSSP.
+If selected, students should call Career Development Center, Thomas 103, 559.278.2381 to make an appointment with Aleta Wolfe, Career Experience Counselor, to complete necessary paperwork and discuss requirements for the CSSP.